Chapter 32-7. Regeneration and Transplantation of Hydra

 ⑴ Hydra is a diploblastic animal.

-⑵ When the head and foot are removed, the head is formed from the upper body region, and the foot is formed from the lower body region.
+⑵ When both the head and the foot are removed, a head forms from the head-side portion of the body column, and a foot forms from the foot-side portion of the body column.

-② Head activator is secreted from the tip of the head (hypostome), forming a concentration gradient from head to foot, and foot activator is secreted from the tip of the foot (basal disc), forming a concentration gradient from foot to head.
+② This is because a head activator is secreted at the head tip (hypostome), establishing a concentration gradient from head to foot, while a foot activator is secreted at the foot tip (basal disc), establishing a gradient from foot to head.

-⑶ In determining head formation by grafts, not only the graft itself but also the characteristics of the grafted site are important.
+⑶ In head formation induced by grafts, not only the graft itself but also the properties of the transplantation site are important.

-○ This is due to the head inhibitor secreted from the tip of the head (hypostome).
+○ This is due to a head inhibitor secreted from the head tip (hypostome).

 Input: 2022.04.24 19:28